Landscape of Policy Optimization for Finite Horizon MDPs with General State and Action: Introduction

 \section{Introduction}

 Reinforcement Learning (RL) has achieved remarkable success in various real-world applications, including the game of Go \citep{silver2016mastering} and robotics \citep{hwangbo2019learning}.
-An important class of algorithms for solving these RL problems is policy gradient methods, which search over a parameterized policy space by applying (stochastic) gradient methods on the total expected cost of a Markov Decision Process (MDP).
-Despite wide applicability, our understanding of the global convergence and non-asymptotic convergence behavior of policy gradient methods remains limited due to the nonconvex landscape of the policy gradient optimization problem \citep{agarwal2021theory, bhandari2024global}.
+An important class of algorithms for solving these RL problems is policy gradient methods, which search over a parameterized policy space by applying (stochastic) gradient methods to the total expected cost of a Markov Decision Process (MDP).
+This approach is particularly attractive when the parameterized policy class contains (or closely approximates) the optimal policy.
+For example, \citet{kunnumkal2008using} apply stochastic gradient methods to the classical inventory model by optimizing over the base-stock policy class, which contains the optimal policy.
+More broadly, policy gradient methods have been studied in multi-echelon inventory systems \citep{glasserman1995sensitivity}, control problems \citep{hu2023toward}, and many other domains.

-This paper seeks to understand the nonconvex landscape of the policy gradient optimization problem and establish non-asymptotic convergence rates for policy gradient methods in solving a class of finite-horizon MDPs with general state and action spaces.
-Specifically, we aim to identify structural properties shared by a host of applications such that policy gradient optimization problems would satisfy the Kurdyka-Łojasiewicz (KŁ) condition \citep{kurdyka1998gradients, lojasiewicz1963topological}.
-Informally, the KŁ condition states that the norm of the gradient dominates the suboptimality gap.
-It is a relaxation of the strong convexity while maintaining a key property that any point satisfying the first-order necessary optimality condition \citep{nocedal1999numerical} is globally optimal.
-Policy gradient methods are designed to find these points and thus converge globally on nonconvex MDP problems.
+Despite wide applicability, our understanding of the global and non-asymptotic convergence behavior of policy gradient methods remains limited, largely because the underlying policy optimization problem is generally nonconvex \citep{agarwal2021theory, bhandari2024global}.
+To help bridge this gap, we study the nonconvex landscape of the policy optimization and establish the Polyak-{\L}ojasiewicz-Kurdyka (P{\L}K) condition \citep{polyak1963gradient, lojasiewicz1963topological, kurdyka1998gradients}.
+Informally, the P{\L}K condition states that the norm of the gradient dominates the suboptimality gap.
+It is a relaxation of strong convexity while maintaining a key property that any point satisfying the first-order necessary optimality condition \citep{nocedal1999numerical} is globally optimal.
+Since policy gradient methods are designed to seek such stationary points, the P{\L}K condition provides a natural route to establishing global convergence guarantees for policy gradient methods on nonconvex MDP problems.